Favipiravir: Medical use

 Favipiravir has been approved to treat influenza in Japan.
 It is, however, only indicated for novel influenza (strains that cause more severe disease) rather than seasonal influenza.
 As of 2020, the probability of resistance developing appears low.

 Side effects

 There is evidence that use during pregnancy may result in harm to the baby.
 Teratogenic and embryotoxic effects were shown on four animal species.
+In one case report, a 6-month old infant developed benign bright blue discolouration of the cornea after treatment with favipiravir which resolved after treatment cessation.

 Mechanism of action

 The mechanism of its actions is thought to be related to the selective inhibition of viral RNA-dependent RNA polymerase.
 Favipiravir is a prodrug that is metabolized to its active form, favipiravir-ribofuranosyl-5'-triphosphate (favipiravir-RTP), available in both oral and intravenous formulations.
 In 2014, favipiravir was approved in Japan for stockpiling against influenza pandemics.
 However, favipiravir has not been shown to be effective in primary human airway cells, casting doubt on its efficacy in influenza treatment.

 Favipiravir-RTP is a nucleoside analogue.
-It mimics both guanosine and adenosine for the viral RdRP.
-Incorporating two such bases in a row stops primer extension, although it is unclear how as of 2013.
+It mimics both guanosine and adenosine nucleobases for viral RNA dependant RNA polymerase (RdRp).
+Incorporating two favipiravir ribofuranosyl bases in a row stops extension of the newly made RNA, although it is unclear how as of 2013.

+Synthesis

+There are multiple pathways to synthesize favipiravir.
+One synthesis starts with a pyrazine carboxylic acid, which is first reacted with thionyl chloride and then aqueous ammonia to produce 3-Hydroxypyrazine-2-carboxamide.
+The resulting material is nitrated with potassium nitrate and sulfuric acid to add a nitro group in the 6 position, which is then reduced using hydrazine hydrate to the corresponding amine.
+Finally, the amine is turned into a diazonium group using sodium nitrite and replaced with a fluorine group using hydrofluoric acid.